PacoSLO/wrtDASH/README.md

 Most recent client details
 CORS Support:
 Flask-CORS is used to enable Cross-Origin Resource Sharing.
-Usage:

 Run the App:
 Execute the script, and the app will start on http://0.0.0.0:8080.

-Endpoints:
-Dashboard with WAN IPs, latency, total clients, and system uptime.
-/leases: Displays all clients grouped by subnets.
-/speedtest: Runs a speed test and returns the results as JSON.
-/traffic: Shows total inbound and outbound traffic across all routers.
-/last-client: Displays the most recently connected client.

-Templates:
-Ensure that corresponding HTML templates (index.html, leases.html) are present in a templates directory.

 ### Images of the wrtDASH